Indirect Criminal Contempt

 Indirect criminal contempt is conduct occurring outside the presence of the judge which constitutes “a clear and present danger to the orderly administration of justice . . . whether speech constitutes a clear and present danger is measured not by the content of the remark but by the impact on judicial action.”
 Wasserman v.
 State, 671 So.
 2d 846, 848 (Fla.
 2d DCA 1996).

 In an indirect criminal contempt charge, there must be proof beyond a reasonable doubt against the accused.
 Tide v.
 State, 804 So.
 2d 412, 413 (Fla.
 4th DCA 2001).

 “[I]ntent for indirect criminal contempt can be inferred from the actions of the contemnor where it is foreseeable under the circumstances that the contemnor’s conduct would prompt action disruptive of court proceedings.”
 Milian, 764 So.2d at 862.

 Where intent is supported by the facts, the court may conclude that the accused’s behavior was willful and calculated to hinder the orderly functions of the court.
 Mann v.
 State, 476 So.
 2d 1369, 1374 (Fla.
 2d DCA 1985).

-This article was last updated on Tuesday, October 16, 2018.
+This article was last updated on Friday, May 14, 2021.